Guseyn/ingesta/README.md

 # How We Write to MongoDB

 On each parsed object, we call ingestor, that fills batches of objects.
-Once it reaches its `batchSize` (100 by default), it ingests the whole batch. in `src/ingestor/MongoIngestor.ts`, you can see how it works.
-We are using `collection.bulkWrite` to write many documents at once, and we also update documents by id to avoid duplicates.
+Once it reaches its `batchSize` (100 by default), it ingests the whole batch.
+In `src/ingestor/MongoIngestor.ts`, you can see how it works.
+We are using `collection.bulkWrite` to write many documents at once, and we also update documents by id to avoid any duplicates.
 The only thing that we don't do is deleting obsolete documents, since it would require a lot more time.

 # How to Add a New Model